 - CXR - to check for aspiration/pulmonary oedema.

 The Wilderness Medical Society has developed a set of evidence-based guidelines for the recognition, prevention, and treatment of heat-related illness.
-Controversy still exists over which treatment modality is most effective in the treatment of heatstroke.
-However, the basic premise of rapidly lowering the core temperature to about 39°C (to avoid overshooting and rebound hyperthermia) remains the primary goal.
+The basic premise is rapidly lowering the core temperature to about 39°C (to avoid overshooting and rebound hyperthermia) remains the primary goal.

 Patients with heatstroke should be taken to a medical facility capable of critical care management of patients with multiple organ failure.